Reform of the Nature Conservation Act

 The public officials continued the work to finalise the legislative proposal, and the Finnish Council of Regulatory Impact Analysis gave its opinion on the proposal on 23 December 2021.
-The government proposal is to be submitted to Parliament in spring 2022.
+The government proposal was submitted to Parliament in May 2022.

 Current Nature Conservation Act

 The Nature Conservation Act 1096/1996 entered into force in the beginning of 1997, and it has been amended on several occasions.
 The main objective of the Act is to maintain biodiversity.
 The objectives also include promoting the awareness of and general interest in nature, conserving the beauty and scenic values of nature, and promoting the sustainable use of natural resources and scientific research on nature.